vitalyvch/nvml/doc/strace.ebpf.1.md

 	It will significantly improve performance and avoid 'Lost events'

-3. You should increase "Open File Limit", for example according to this
+3. You should increase "Open File Limit" according to your distro documentation.
-    instruction:
+   Few common ways you can find in this instruction:

     https://easyengine.io/tutorials/linux/increase-open-files-limit/